MohamadYusuf/WebRx-Site/docs/component-registration.md

 AMD-style require API will do.

 WebRx does not interpret the module name in any way - it merely passes it through to require().
 So of course WebRx does not know or care about where your module files are loaded from.
-That’s up to your AMD loader and how you’ve configured it.
+That's up to your AMD loader and how you've configured it.
-WebRx doesn’t know or care whether your AMD modules are anonymous or not.
-Typically we find it’s most convenient for components to be defined as anonymous modules, but that concern is entirely separate from WebRx.
+WebRx doesn't know or care whether your AMD modules are anonymous or not.
+Typically we find it's most convenient for components to be defined as anonymous modules, but that concern is entirely separate from WebRx.
 AMD modules are loaded only on demand.

 WebRx does not call require([moduleName], ...) until your component is being instantiated.
 This is how components get loaded on demand, not up front.